 Watching sardine run is free!
 This is how you get it.

 You can see sardine run and turtles for free.
-If you are already in Moalboal, you just walk to SeaQuest Dive Center.
-There, you’ll find a path going directly to the beach and start swimming to get a sight of sardine run and turtles.
+If you are already in Moalboal, just walk to SeaQuest Dive Center.
+There, you’ll find a path going directly to the beach and start swimming to see the sardine run and turtles.

 Oslob Whale Shark Watching